 What makes Idaho’s hot springs so special?
 Their seclusion, the natural and abundant warmth they provide to us, and their grounding way of connecting us back to the earth.
-Places like Goldbug, Boat Box, Sunbeam, Kirkham and Pine Flats provide otherworldly experiences where you can immerse yourself into nature and disappear from the world for a bit.
+Places like Goldbug, Boat Box, Sunbeam, Trail Creek, Kirkham and Pine Flats provide otherworldly experiences where you can immerse yourself into nature and disappear from the world for a bit.
 Muscles relax, worries melt away, and the water flows gently all around you.

 Why is it important to visit these magical places responsibly?
 Because humans have trashed these natural gems and turned them into garbage bins.
 We can’t allow this to happen and have to keep people accountable.
 The less trash there is laying around, the less trash people will leave.
 Always pack out, even if you haven’t packed in.
 Check out Boise River Volunteers to donate your time to cleaning up around the area.